Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Immune System

 Late effects that affect the immune system may cause infection.

 Late effects that affect the immune system may increase the risk of very serious bacterial infections.
-These symptoms may be caused by infection:
+This risk is higher in younger children than in older children and may be greater in the early years after the spleen stops working or is removed by surgery.
+These signs and symptoms may be caused by infection:

 An infection may cause other symptoms that depend on the part of the body affected.
 For example, a lung infection may cause a cough and thick mucus.

 Children who have had their spleen removed may need antibiotics to prevent infection.